 Some of the work is physically demanding so a reasonable level of physical fitness is required.

 Gloves, sunhat, sunblock and insect repellent are recommended.
 Gumboots are useful, too - especially in the winter!
 And you should also have old clothes that you don't mind getting dirty as it is nearly impossible to stay clean on the farm!

-We recommend workers shop for any extras (treats and toiletries) before coming as we are not within walking distance to any shops and drive to town normally once every 2 weeks.
-We have limited daily internet access which is fine for basic emailing but not much else.
+We recommend workers shop for any extras (treats and toiletries) before coming as we are not within walking distance to any shops and drive to town normally once every 2 weeks, so unless you have your own transport you will be unable to get additional supplies once you are here.
+We have limited daily internet access which is fine for basic emailing but not much else (i.e. NO Facebook!).
 We do NOT have cellphone/mobile coverage where we live.

 We would like to host workers who are sociable and want to interact with us and learn about our country.
 You will have plenty of opportunity to relax and will be treated like a member of the family.
 As well as our cattle, we have 2 cats & 2 dogs, and some chickens.

 Type of help: